rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

         CastChecked<UROS2StrMsg>(InMessage)->SetMsg(msg);
     }

-ROS2_CREATE_LOOP_PUBLISHER_WITH_QOS 's implementation is following.
+The implementation of ROS2_CREATE_LOOP_PUBLISHER_WITH_QOS is as follows.
-It uses UE's dynamic delegate to call bound function periodically.
+It uses Unreal Engine's dynamic delegate to call a bound function periodically.
-You can find more information about UE's dynamic delegate `here <https://docs.unrealengine.com/5.1/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/TDelegates/>`_.
+You can find more information about Unreal Engine's dynamic delegate `here <https://docs.unrealengine.com/5.1/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/TDelegates/>`_.

 .. code-block:: C++